LibertyDSNP/spec/pages/DSNP/Identity.md

 * An owner MUST be able to delegate permission to announce on their behalf to other parties.
 * A user MUST be able to revoke delegated permissions.
 * Announcements from a delegate MUST be able to be verified as to which delegate made the specific announcement.
+* Delegation revocation MUST NOT be retroactive.

+## Non-normative

+### Retroactive Revocation of Delegation

+There are many times when someone would desire retroactive revocation of delegation.
+If a key was found to have been compromised at an earlier time for example.
+However, retroactive revocation is much more difficult from a caching and performance perspective.
+Instead (reverting any undesirable Announcements)(Announcements.md#reverting-an-announcement) such as through [Tombstones](Types/Tombstone.md) allows a user to choose the specific events that need reverting and notify the network of that change.

+To this end, any [Batch Publications](BatchPublications.md) can always be validated from the perspective of the time they were published instead of at read time.
+The validity of a Batch is thus immutable.